Insiders and outsiders of Accra’s gated communities

 Edwige Yekple started her PhD at the Department of Geography at the University of Bergen in January 2020, and is an affiliated researcher of the project Enclaving: Patterns of global futures in three African cities (UrbanEnclavingFutures).

-Exploring how gated communities affect the livelihoods and socio-economic development of local communities, Edwige's project focuses on the gated communities of Ayi Mensah and Oyarifa in the peri-urban areas of Greater Accra Metropolitan Area.
+Exploring how gated communities affect the livelihoods and socio-economic development of local communities, Edwige's project focuses on the gated communities of Ayi Mensah and Oyarifa in the peri-urban areas of the Greater Accra Metropolitan Area.
 "I want to explore whether the locals around the sites are ‘insiders’ or ‘outsiders’.
-The estate developers have taken their land from them – but can they get some benefit from it?"
+Their farm lands have been leased and converted into a gated community – but can they get some benefit from it?"
 Edwige asks.

 When the field comes to your backyard